Getting verified on social media is one of the first steps to building a successful social media marketing strategy.

 If they deny your request, you can always inquire about becoming verified at a later date once you’ve built an even larger following on their platform.

-The more followers and connections you have on the app, the better chances you’ll have of Snapchat taking the time to make your account official.
+The more followers and connections you have on the app, the better chances you’ll have of Snapchat verifying you on the social media app.

-Getting verified on every social network isn’t a one-size-fits-all task.
+Getting verified on social media isn’t a one-size-fits-all task.

-If you’ve tried to become verified on a platform and you’ve been rejected, try to follow the platform’s requirements more closely.
+If you’ve tried to become verified on social media platforms and were rejected, try to follow the platform’s requirements more closely.

 Then, submit your request again once you’ve met all of the criteria.